naif-sameer/my-programming-docs/docs/php/laravel.md

 ```

-> *on the migration folder* up funtion mean to create the table
+> *on the migration folder* up function mean to create the table
 down() mean to clean what you do before.

 ```php